TechnologyBrewery/habushu/README.md

 Default: `true`

-#### useLockWithGroups ####
+#### rewriteLocalPathDepsInArchives ####

-Enables the use of the poetry lock groups plugin.
-Setting this to true will result in inclusion/exclusion of group dependencies at the lock stage, rather than solely the install stage.
+Enables the use of the [poetry-monorepo-dependency-plugin](https://pypi.org/project/poetry-monorepo-dependency-plugin/) to rewrite any local path dependencies (to other Poetry projects) as versioned packaged dependencies in generated `wheel`/`sdist` archives.
+If `true`, Habushu will replace invocations of Poetry's `build` and `publish` commands with the extensions of those commands exposed by the
+`poetry-monorepo-dependency-plugin`, which are `build-rewrite-path-deps` and `publish-rewrite-path-deps`, respectively.

+Typically, this flag will only be `true` when deploying/releasing Habushu modules within a CI environment that are part of a monorepo project structure which multiple Poetry projects depend on one another.

 Default: `false`

 #### pypiRepoId ####